SerhiiYahdzhyiev/advanced-algorithms-assignment/README.md

 lectures in the university.
 The SPA consists of three pages, each one represents a key entity: _Professor_, _Lecture_, and _Classroom_.
 There is also a `Generate Schedule` button in the main header, which triggers the algorythm.
 All entities have their attributes.
-More detailed reviview will be provided in the submited report of this assignment.
+More detailed review will be provided in the submited report of this assignment.

 ## Getting Started